akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 ### <a name="4.08"></a>Sec.
 4.08 Evaluation Criteria

 All proposals will be reviewed to determine if they are responsive.
-Proposals determined to be responsive will be evaluated using the criterion that is set out in Section 5 [EVALUATION CRITERIA AND CONTRACTOR SELECTION](#5.01).
+Proposals determined to be responsive will be evaluated using the criterion that is set out in [SECTION 5 EVALUATION CRITERIA AND CONTRACTOR SELECTION](#5.01).

 An evaluation may not be based on discrimination due to the race, religion, color, national origin, sex, age, marital status, pregnancy, parenthood, disability, or political affiliation of the offeror.